ravenxrz/ravenxrz.github.io/source/_posts/MIT-6824-lab2B-Raft.md

 				Command:      rf.log[rf.lastAppliedIndex].Command,
 				CommandIndex: rf.lastAppliedIndex + 1, // raft's log id starts from 0, but service starts from 1, so fix it by plus 1
 			}
+			// DPrintf("[%d] appiler feeds command, command idx:%d\n", rf.me, rf.lastAppliedIndex)
 			rf.lastAppliedIndex++
 		}
 		rf.lastAppliedIndex-- // back one step
+		rf.mu.Unlock()        // NOTE: another solution is put the lock inside for loop in order to avoid being blocked by applyCh, but we assume service will accept data immediately here
 	}
 }
 ```